Manukapua Island

-Manukapua Island, also known as Sand Island or Big Sand Island, is an island located in the Kaipara Harbour in the Auckland Region, New Zealand, near Tāpora on the Okahukura Peninsula.
+Manukapua, also known as Tapora Island, and commonly known as Sand Island or Big Sand Island, is a tidal island in the Kaipara Harbour in the Auckland Region, New Zealand, near Tāpora on the Ōkahukura Peninsula.

 Geography

-Manukapua Island is located in the central Kaipara Harbour, at the point where the Kaipara Entrance meets the Otamatea Channel and the Tauhoa Channel.
+Manukapua is in the central Kaipara Harbour, at the point where the Kaipara Entrance meets the Otamatea Channel and the Tauhoa Channel.
 The area is dominated by sand dunes and wetlands.
-The island is accessible by foot.
+The island is joined to the mainland Ōkahukura Peninsula at low tide, and it is possible for people to wade to the island even at high tide.